This is the story of a girl…

 As a copywriter, I get to live out my youthful fantasies of being a profiler.
 Except instead of profiling for the FBI, the ATF, or local law enforcement, I’m profiling for my clients.
 This is how I really get down to the nitty-gritty of what your business needs.
 How do you know what to say to your target market?

 The little girl inside me comes alive when I have the chance to do the work that I love.
-It’s my favorite part of being a copywriter, and it’s my favorite part of working with new brands.
+It’s my favorite part of being a copywriter and copy coach, and it’s my favorite part of working with new brands.
 My fascination with people, the things they do, and what makes them do the things they do is now an integral part of my profession.
 That’s my story, and that’s why I love my job!

 So, what’s your story?
 If you need help discovering it, contact me and we’ll work it out together over coffee or tea.